dmitry-t/inkscape-export-layers/README.md

 # Inkscape Export Layers 2

-Inkscape extension to export SVG layers as standalone PNG or SVG images.
+Inkscape extension to export SVG layers as standalone PNG, SVG or JPEG images.
 The exported images can be a combination of multiple layers.

 ## How it works

-To export your Inkscape file as an image open an inkscape file with multiple layers (otherwise you can simply use the in-built export tool 'Ctrl + E').
+To export your Inkscape file as an image open an inkscape file with multiple layers (otherwise you can simply use the in-built export tool `Ctrl + E`).

 There are two options for your layers when exporting:
 - `[fixed]`: If a layer label starts with the prefix `[fixed]` this layer is always exported and